……. tobacco value chain set to grow by USD5b by 2025

 By Ndafadza Madanha

 THE Tobacco Industry Marketing Board (TIMB) has been charged with increasing the country’s golden leaf production to 300m kgs by June 2021.

 Increasing tobacco production is part of the goals set out for the TIMB board by the Ministry of Land, Agriculture, Water and Rural Resettlement.

-Speaking at the signing ceremony of Board mandates for parastals under the lands ministry, Minister Anxious Masuka said TIMB must play a critical role in the attainment of vision 2030 and grow the tobacco value chain to US$5B by 2025.
+Minister of Lands, Agriculture, Water and Rural Resettlement Anxious Masuka said TIMB must play a critical role in the attainment of vision 2030 and grow the tobacco value chain to US$5B by 2025.

 “Reforming and restructuring the TIMB to improve the regulatory, compliance, discipline and traceability environment to increase tobacco production to 300m kg from June 2021.
 Transforming the tobacco value chain into a USD$5 billion dollar industry by 2025”.

 Tobacco is Zimbabwe’s second foreign currency and last year the country sold 230 million kgs of the tobacco leaf.